Skip to main content

 Average weight loss is gradual: typically 1-2 pounds per week early in titration, with most loss happening over the first 12 months.
 Patients who lose weight too fast (more than 1% of body weight per week sustained) are at higher risk for gallstones and rapid lean mass loss.

-Pancreatitis risk is real but small.
+Pancreatitis risk is present but small.
 We do not prescribe GLP-1s in patients with prior pancreatitis.
 The medullary thyroid carcinoma association is a labeling concern from rodent studies; in human data the signal has not been borne out, but personal or family history of medullary thyroid cancer or MEN2 is a contraindication.

 No. We use brand-name FDA-approved formulations only.
 Compounding-pharmacy quality control on these molecules has been variable, and the regulatory environment is shifting.